 Staying on track, on time, and on budget is one of the trickiest parts of project management.
 Without a clear sense of all the moving pieces of your project, it’s easy for work to fall through the cracks.
 If this has happened to you before, you’re not alone—in fact, over one quarter (26%) of deadlines are missed each week.

-Project tracking can help.
-When you—and more importantly, everyone on your team—have a clear sense of the status of a project and an easy way to get real-time updates, you can spend more time on high-impact work.
+But you don’t need to do it all on your own.
+Project tracking tools like Asana give you—and more importantly, your team—a clear sense of the status of a project and an easy way to get real-time updates, you can spend more time on high-impact work.
 Here’s how to get started with project tracking so everyone on your team knows exactly who’s doing what by when.

 Project tracking is a set of tools and practices to help project managers monitor the progress of their initiatives.
+Instead of trying to keep track of your work via spreadsheets, email, or just mentally, project tracking tools help you effortlessly keep track of the ins and outs of project data.
 With project tracking, you can help team members stay up to date on the status of a project at the individual, project, and program level.
-Project tracking tools give you clear insight into the status of work, while minimizing work about work—like attending status meetings or chasing approvals.

 Share task information in real time